-Statement Description uge │ Tags

-print-severity · · logging

-F. m. st. traj Includes the severity in log messages.

-print-time logging

-Specifies the time format for log mes-

-sages.

-protocols security

-Specifies the allowed versions of the

-TLS protocol.

-provide-ixfr transfer

-Controls whether a primary responds

-to an incremental zone request

-(IXFR) or only responds with a full

-zone transfer (AXFR).

-drange

-publish-safety Increases the amount of time be- dnssec

-tween when keys are published and when they become active, to allow for

-unforeseen events.

-unoreseen events.

-purge-keys dnssec

-r of the second Specifies the amount of time after

-which DNSSEC keys that have been

-deleted from the zone can be re-

-moved from disk.

-qname-minimization query

-Controls QNAME minimization be-

-havior in the BIND 9 resolver.

-qps-scale query

-Ш Tightens defenses during DNS at- 1 · · · J

-tacks by scaling back the ratio of the

-current query-per-second rate.

-query-source query

-Controls the IPv4 address and port

-from which queries are issued.

-query-source-v6 query

-Controls the IPv6 address and port

-from which queries are issued.

-querylog logging, server

-4 Specifies whether query logging

-should be active when named first

-starts.

-· .
+Statement Description Tags prefetch query projecti Specifies the "trigger" time-to-live (TTL) value at which prefetch of the current query takes place. query primaries Defines one or more primary servers for a zone. zone print-category Includes the category in log mes- sages. logging print-severity Includes the severity in log messages. logging print-time Specifies the time format for log mes- sages. logging protocols Specifies the allowed versions of the TLS protocol. security provide-ixfr Controls whether a primary responds to an incremental zone request (IXFR) or only responds with a full zone transfer (AXFR). transfer publish-safety Increases the amount of time be- tween when keys are published and when they become active, to allow for unforeseen events. dnssec purge-keys Specifies the amount of time after which DNSSEC keys that have been deleted from the zone can be re- moved from disk. dnssec qname-minimization Controls QNAME minimization behavior in the BIND 9 resolver. query qps-scale Tightens defenses during DNS at- tacks by scaling back the ratio of the current query-per-second rate. query continuos on novt pago